 During the holidays, we add on to our already full plate with an oversized portion of mashed potatoes and holiday responsibilities!
 We are adding more tasks and time commitments with the holiday season.
-To ease the stress, let’s take a long term perspective by spreading out the time for planning and preparation.
+To ease the stress, let’s take the time for planning and preparation.
 A time line helps us add in holiday activities while not overwhelming us.
 Follow these holiday organizing tips in a week by week time line to help you get organized for your best holiday yet.

 - Assess your family budget for the holidays.
 Include actual costs from the previous year for cards, entertainment and gifts.
 Establish a budget that will work for your family.